Stocks gain on Russia bets but Treasuries fall only marginally

 Yields on 10-year U.S. debt rose from 14-month lows hit Friday following a 72-hour truce between Israelis and Palestinians as both sides sought to end their month-old war in Gaza.

-Unpredictable developments in the Middle East and Russia kept the safety bid alive and the yield on the 10-year U.S. Treasury note dged up just 7 basis points to 2.422 percent.
+Unpredictable developments in the Middle East and Russia kept the safety bid alive and the yield on the 10-year U.S. Treasury note US10YT=RR edged up just 7 basis points to 2.422 percent.
 On Friday, it briefly fell to 2.349 percent, a level not seen since June 2013.

 The euro remained under pressure against the U.S. dollar on expectations of monetary policy easing from the European Central Bank and the effect of sanctions on Russia.